Azure/ads-extension-mongo-migration-assets/migrationextension_license.md

         software.
 The product documentation, if any, may also specify how to turn off updates for your specific device or software.

-    c.  **Germany and Austria**.
+    c.  **Germany and Austria.**

-        i.  **Warranty**.
+        1. **Warranty**.
 The properly licensed software will perform substantially as described in any Microsoft materials that accompany the software.
 However, Microsoft gives no contractual guarantee in relation to the licensed software.

-        ii. **Limitation of Liability. **In case of intentional conduct, gross negligence, claims based on the Product Liability Act, as well as, in case of death or personal or physical injury, Microsoft is liable according to the statutory law.
+        2. **Limitation of Liability.** In case of intentional conduct, gross negligence, claims based on the Product Liability Act, as well as, in case of death or personal or physical injury, Microsoft is liable according to the statutory law.

         Subject to the foregoing clause ii., Microsoft will only be liable for slight negligence if Microsoft is in breach of such material contractual obligations, the fulfillment of which facilitate the due performance of this agreement, the breach of which would endanger the purpose of this agreement and the compliance with which a party may constantly trust in (so-called \"cardinal obligations\").
 In other cases of slight negligence, Microsoft will not be liable for slight negligence.

-1.  **DISCLAIMER OF WARRANTY**. **THE SOFTWARE IS LICENSED "AS IS."
+15. **DISCLAIMER OF WARRANTY.
+THE SOFTWARE IS LICENSED "AS IS."
 YOU BEAR THE RISK OF USING IT.
 MICROSOFT GIVES NO EXPRESS WARRANTIES, GUARANTEES, OR CONDITIONS.
 TO THE EXTENT PERMITTED UNDER APPLICABLE LAWS, MICROSOFT EXCLUDES ALL IMPLIED WARRANTIES, INCLUDING MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.**

-2.  **LIMITATION ON AND EXCLUSION OF DAMAGES**. **IF YOU HAVE ANY BASIS FOR RECOVERING DAMAGES DESPITE THE PRECEDING DISCLAIMER OF WARRANTY, YOU CAN RECOVER FROM MICROSOFT AND ITS SUPPLIERS ONLY DIRECT DAMAGES UP TO U.S. \$5.00.
+16. **LIMITATION ON AND EXCLUSION OF DAMAGES.
+IF YOU HAVE ANY BASIS FOR RECOVERING DAMAGES DESPITE THE PRECEDING DISCLAIMER OF WARRANTY, YOU CAN RECOVER FROM MICROSOFT AND ITS SUPPLIERS ONLY DIRECT DAMAGES UP TO U.S. \$5.00.
 YOU CANNOT**

-# RECOVER ANY OTHER DAMAGES, INCLUDING CONSEQUENTIAL, LOST PROFITS, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES.
+    **RECOVER ANY OTHER DAMAGES, INCLUDING CONSEQUENTIAL, LOST PROFITS, SPECIAL, INDIRECT OR INCIDENTAL DAMAGES.**

     **This limitation applies to (a) anything related to the software, services, content (including code) on third party Internet sites, or third party applications; and (b) claims for breach of contract, warranty, guarantee, or condition; strict liability, negligence, or other tort; or any other claim; in each case to the extent permitted by applicable law.**

-# It also applies even if Microsoft knew or should have known about the possibility of the damages.
-The above limitation or exclusion may not apply to you because your state, province, or country may not allow the exclusion or limitation of incidental, consequential, or other damages.
+    **It also applies even if Microsoft knew or should have known about the possibility of the damages.
+The above limitation or exclusion may not apply to you because your state, province, or country may not allow the exclusion or limitation of incidental, consequential, or other damages.**

 **Please note: As this software is distributed in Canada, some of the clauses in this agreement are provided below in French.**

-# Remarque: Ce logiciel étant distribué au Canada, certaines des clauses dans ce contrat sont fournies ci-dessous en français.
+**Remarque: Ce logiciel étant distribué au Canada, certaines des clauses dans ce contrat sont fournies ci-dessous en français.**

 **EXONÉRATION DE GARANTIE.
 Le logiciel visé par une licence est offert « tel quel ».
 Toute utilisation de ce logiciel est à votre seule risque et